plone/guillotina/docs/source/training/api.md

 ![alt text](../../_static/img/auth-swagger.png "Swagger Auth")

-The `Base API Endpoint` setting is what the current context is that you're exploring on.
+The top URL setting is what the current context is that you're exploring the API on.
 If you create content at `/db/container/foobar` and want to explore that content's API, you should change the URL.
 Different content types will have different services available.